Saks, Lord & Taylor data breach hits 5 million customers

 "The theft of five million payment cards is undoubtedly among the most significant credit card heists in modern history," the researchers wrote.

-That still pales in comparison to the 56 million credit cards stolen from Home Depot in 2014, or 40 million customers' data hacked from Target.
+That still pales in comparison to the information from 56 million credit cards stolen from Home Depot in 2014, or the data of 40 million customers hacked from Target.

-Saks Fifth Avenue said it would be offering affected customers free identity protection, credit and web monitoring.
-The company said it's still investigating the breach, and will notify affected customers once it learns more information.
+Saks Fifth Avenue said it would be offering affected customers free identity protection, along with credit and web monitoring.
+The company said it's still investigating the breach and will notify affected customers as it learns more information.

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.